kg233/simhomeWebhook/README.md

   use ngrok application to get the https forwarding url, paste this url into webhook url in dialogflow

+  this is only local, use heroku or other if you want a remote server

   add `/users` at the end of url